-If you have diabetes or know a close friend or family member with the disease, this website is a great resource to help you learn more about the role blood sugar plays in diabetes and how you can work with your diabetes healthcare team (primary care provider, endocrinologist and diabetes educator) to set attainable blood sugar goals.
+If you have diabetes or know a close friend or family member with the disease, this website is a great resource to help you learn more about the role blood sugar plays in diabetes and how you can work with your diabetes healthcare team (primary care provider, endocrinologist and diabetes educator) to set your blood sugar goals.

 Get started by clicking here.